Hi there—you’re looking for Windows 10 info! We put that stuff in a new spot. Try this link instead:

 If your PC is on a domain, your system administrator must reset your password.

 If you're using a Microsoft account, you can reset your password online.
-For more information, go to the Reset your password
+For more info, go to the Reset your password

 If you're using a local account, use your password hint as a reminder.